Minister declines to rule out tax rises amid welfare climbdown warning

 Shadow chancellor Sir Mel Stride said: “Tax rises are on the way to pay for Labour’s mismanagement of the economy.

-Despite the last-minute concessions, a total of 49 Labour MPs rebelled and voted against the legislation, the largest revolt of Sir Keir Starmer’s premiership.
+Despite the last-minute concessions, a total of 49 Labour MPs rebelled and voted against the legislation, the largest revolt of Sir Keir’s premiership.

 Overall, the legislation cleared its first parliamentary hurdle by 335 votes to 260, a majority of 75.